 Not only should you take advice, but you should actively seek it.
 But from a very small amount of people.

 People that you know would have similar values and goals to you.
-If you prefer free time over money, and you know someone else does as well – find them and get any advice off of them as possible.
+If you prefer free time over money, and you know someone else does as well, find them and get any advice off of them as possible.
 Use sparingly, and always question it.
 But definitely seek it.

 It’s just an obvious answer hiding in the woods.
 If you’re dissatisfied with something, you can’t seek advice from people that are satisfied with that exact same scenario.
+The inverse scenario also applies.

 You can tell when you’re moving in the right direction.
 Others can’t tell you that.